akeneo/pim-api-docs/content/guides/erp-connection/introduction.md

 It is therefore very complex to build a connector that fits all end-users' needs...

-That's why, from our experience, this guide will only guide you on the main use-cases and classical architectures.
+That's why, from our experience, this guide will only address the most common use-cases and classical architectures.

 ## ERP vs PIM product data